Jdevisser/ZRHackathon/README.md

 # ZRHackathon
 A possible solution to water on floating roofs

-a = switch voor rode waarschuwing s = waarschuwing popup
+a = switch voor manuele pop-up